IDS6145-18Spring/assignment-1-practice-designing-models-jaredwclark/README.md

 ![Image of Smart City](images/smartcity.png)

-(remove: States your motivation clearly: why is it important / interesting to solve this problem?)
+The primary motavation for the a safe pedestrian traffic system is to provide a safe commuter expereince for citizens with visual, hearing, cognitive, and physical disabilities.
+While the main goal was to increase the mobility and self-reliance capabilities of disabilied citizens, all citizens will benefit from the safe pedestrian traffic system.
+Bicyclists and drivers will also benefit from the safe pedestrian traffic system by providing advanced alerts.
-(remove: Add real-world examples, if any)
+This idea was adapted form the City of Orlando's proposal titled Accessible Transportation Technology Research Initiative (ATTRI).
+Several other cities have adopted similar incintatives to address these problems.
+The City of Orlando proposed safe traffic system is called SafeX (pronounced Safe Cross) which is also the adopted name of this project.
-(remove: Put the problem into a historical context, from what does it originate?
+The Florida Department of Transportation (FDOT) has a program in place called PedSafe meant to reduce pedestrian involved accidents.
+There are two other programs that have tackled the safe pedestrian traffic system: the United States Department of Transportation (USDOT) Savari SmartCross and Dartmouth University's WalkSafe.(remove: Put the problem into a historical context, from what does it originate?
 Are there already some proposed solutions?)

 ## Requirements (Experimental Design)